iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT) Shares Scheduled to Split on Monday, October 19th

-iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT) shares are set to split before the market opens on Monday, October 19th.
+iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT)’s stock is going to split on Monday, October 19th.
 The 2-1 split was announced on Friday, September 18th.
-The newly issued shares will be issued to shareholders after the market closes on Friday, October 16th.
+The newly issued shares will be distributed to shareholders after the closing bell on Friday, October 16th.

-A number of hedge funds have recently made changes to their positions in IJT.
-Independence Bank of Kentucky acquired a new position in iShares S&P Small-Cap 600 Growth ETF during the 3rd quarter worth about $25,000.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Independence Bank of Kentucky acquired a new position in shares of iShares S&P Small-Cap 600 Growth ETF during the third quarter valued at $25,000.
 Bartlett & Co.
-LLC purchased a new position in shares of iShares S&P Small-Cap 600 Growth ETF in the second quarter valued at $27,000.
-First PREMIER Bank bought a new stake in iShares S&P Small-Cap 600 Growth ETF in the 3rd quarter valued at about $40,000.
-CVA Family Office LLC acquired a new position in iShares S&P Small-Cap 600 Growth ETF during the 1st quarter worth about $58,000.
-Finally, Interactive Financial Advisors purchased a new stake in iShares S&P Small-Cap 600 Growth ETF in the 2nd quarter worth approximately $61,000.
+LLC acquired a new position in shares of iShares S&P Small-Cap 600 Growth ETF during the second quarter valued at $27,000.
+First PREMIER Bank acquired a new position in shares of iShares S&P Small-Cap 600 Growth ETF during the third quarter valued at $40,000.
+Old North State Trust LLC acquired a new position in shares of iShares S&P Small-Cap 600 Growth ETF during the third quarter valued at $59,000.
+Finally, Interactive Financial Advisors acquired a new position in shares of iShares S&P Small-Cap 600 Growth ETF during the second quarter valued at $61,000.

 iShares S&P Small-Cap 600 Growth ETF, formerly iShares S&P SmallCap 600 Growth Index Fund (the Fund), seeks investment results that correspond generally to the price and yield performance of the S&P SmallCap 600 Growth Index (the Index).
 The Index measures the performance of the small-capitalization growth sector of the United States equity market and consists of those stocks in the S&P SmallCap 600 Index exhibiting the strongest growth characteristics.